Petroica

 Petroica is a genus of Australasian robins, named for their red and pink markings.
 They are not closely related to the European robins nor the American robins.

+Taxonomy

-The genus was introduced by the English naturalist, William John Swainson, in 1829, with the Norfolk robin (Petroica multicolor) as the type species.
+The genus was introduced by the English naturalist, William Swainson, in 1829, with the Norfolk robin (Petroica multicolor) as the type species.
 The generic name combines the Ancient Greek petro- "rock" with oikos "home".

 Many species in Australia have a red breast and are known colloquially as "red robins" as distinct from the "yellow robins" of the genus Eopsaltria.

 Species and subspecies

 The genus contains the following 14 species: